AlexsLemonade/scpca-downstream-analyses/README.md

 ## Before running the workflows

-Packages that are required for the pipeline are included in the `renv.lock` file as they are installed and used.
+Package dependencies for the analysis workflows in this repository are managed using `renv`.

 When running the workflow in your local environment, you will first want to open the R project file, `scpca-downstream-analyses.Rproj` in R and if prompted, install any package dependencies using `renv::restore()`.
 `renv::restore()` can be used to sync local package installations with those required to run the pipeline.